SameirAli/Info1601Project/README.md

    * Pc has clicking features
    * Mobile has tap features

-Things to do:
+Tasks:
-* Look for textures for game (i.e Sprites, Themes, styles sheets) can also come up with different themes for the game.
+* Look for textures for game (i.e Sprites, Themes, styles sheets) can also come up with different themes for the game
 * Improve the functionality of the game (add buttons and smooth out the code)
 * Implementing the game cross platform

+All Tasks have been completed.
+Project Status: Finished